proorigins/ReactBooster/README.md

 ## React Booster

-Creat React App, TypeScript, Redux Actions, React Router, and more ...
+React starter application boosted with: Create React App, TypeScript, Redux Actions, React Router, and more ...

 Clone the Repository and enjoy of many out of the box installations